Zanzibar is a popular destination known for its fantastic beaches, and it is not easy to say which beaches are the best.

 The difference between low and high tide could be from 0.5 to 4.5 meters.

 The natural phenomenon of high and low tides is suitable for agriculture and seaweed farms.
 During low tides, Zanzibar women are involved in seaweed farming.
-Together with the children, all in colorful dresses, they gather seafood, algae, and shells, while men go fishing in narrow wooden boats called dhows.
+Together with the children, all in colourful dresses, they gather seafood, algae, and shells, while men go fishing in narrow wooden boats called dhows.

 But the view of low tide in the ocean is awesome!